mrminhaz87/Railway-IT-OT-Demo/attack/OT_attack_case3_ddosModbusAttack.md

 The Trains Control HMI contents below components and function:

-- Trains information panel with a grid to show the trains related information: Train-ID, Speed, Current, Voltage and power state.
+- Trains information panel with a gauge to show the trains related information: Train-ID, Speed, Current, Voltage and power state.
-- Trains Power control button for use to turn on/off the trains' power.
+- Trains Power control button for use to reset or turn off the trains' power.
 - PLC state display panel to show the state of holding registers and output coils.
-- Date & time display panel.

-For the HMI system detail please refer to this document :  [TRAIN-HMI-1 DOC](https://github.com/LiuYuancheng/Railway_IT_OT_System_Cyber_Security_Platform/blob/main/doc/trainsCtrlHMI.md)
+> For the HMI system detail please refer to this document :  [TRAIN-HMI-1 DOC](https://github.com/LiuYuancheng/Railway_IT_OT_System_Cyber_Security_Platform/blob/main/doc/trainsCtrlHMI.md)